 If you're due up for an upgrade anytime in 2012, Best Buy is offering a quick and easy way to save yourself $50 on your new handset, regardless of device, carrier, or plan.
 This new promotion, simply called Phone Freedom, is available now to all users - as long as you sign up before February 12.

 Signing up couldn't be easier - just head over the Best Buy's Phone Freedom landing page, plug in your phone number and e-mail address and you're enrolled.
-After that, buy whatever handset you like in 2012 and BB will hand over the $50 gift card.
 Read More

 The Motorola lapdock for the original Atrix 4G is being blown out of the AT&T store starting today for $250 off its $300 list price.
 Yup, just $50 after an instant discount gets you a laptop shell with a 36Wh battery inside.

 Plug your Atrix into it, and the dead frame comes alive with a desktop-grade Webtop experience (it's really a custom, though severely cut down, Linux flavor), including desktop Firefox and virtual access to your phone's screen and data while docked.
 Read More